Suns make it 2 straight in restart by topping Mavs 117-115

 Dallas got another chance when a possession call was overturned on review with 3.3 seconds to go, but Tim Hardaway Jr.’s 3 was off the mark, leaving the Mavericks 1 of 18 from long range in the second half.

+“Like I just told them, this is what I wanted to experience in this bubble was something like this where we just had our backs against the wall and across the board we got efforts from everybody,” Phoenix coach Monty Williams said.
+“I was just wanting them to experience something like that so we can grow as a team.”

 Booker had just committed his fifth foul moments after Deandre Ayton did the same earlier in the third quarter when Seth Curry’s layup put Dallas ahead 81-70.
-But Jevon Carter and Cameron Johnson, who had 19 points and 12 rebounds, hit consecutive 3-pointers to spark the Phoenix comeback.
+But Jevon Carter and Cameron Johnson, who had 19 points and 12 rebounds, hit consecutive 3-pointers to spark the comeback by Phoenix, which outscored Dallas 36-19 in the third.

+“Our problems in the third quarter started at the beginning,” Mavericks coach Rick Carlisle said.
+“We had three or four very bad possessions to start, and they were uncharacteristically poor when you compare them to how we were playing in the first half.
+That got things going the wrong way.”

 TIP-INS